PedroMiguel424/benjvi.github.io/_drafts/2021-08-05-kubernetes-benefits.markdown

 *"Don't build features, solve problems!
 It's also better to properly solve your problems rather than avoiding them."*

 While self-hosting is a bit of a hobby, its a way to learn things and have a bit of fun tinkering, I encourage you to go out there and make Kubernetes solve problems for you.
+You'll find it can handle pretty much anything you want to throw at it.

 *P.S.
 If this has got you interested in self-hosting Kubernetes, [this blog post](https://blog.alexellis.io/self-hosting-kubernetes-on-your-raspberry-pi/) is a decent starting point.
-Hopefully one day I'll finally get around to writing up my setup too.*
+Hopefully one day soon I'll get around to writing up my setup too.*